-Only a command may submit a request for an ADSW requirement.
-Reservists may apply for ADSW opportunities that have been approved after a command has submitted a request for ADSW.
-Further guidance for commands interested in submitting a request for ADSW is located on this webpage entitled “ADSW Command Guidance”.
+Only a Command/Pillar OSO should submit a request for an ADSW requirement.
+Reservists may apply for ADSW opportunities that have been approved after a Command/Pillar OSO has submitted a request for ADSW.
+Further guidance for Command/Pillar OSOs interested in submitting a request for ADSW is located on this webpage entitled “ADSW Command Guidance”.
 Further guidance for reservists concerning ADSW opportunities is located on this webpage entitled “ADSW Guidance for Reservists”.

 Members are eligible to perform ADSW until they reach 16 years of total active duty service.
 Active duty service includes all active duty, ADSW, Annual Duty for Training (ADT) and Annual Training (AT) combined.
 It is the member’s responsibility to ensure his or her retirement point capture is updated and accurate.
 Orders will not be issued to members with gaps in their record or questions as to their total active service.

 How long can I perform ADSW?

 Per 10 U.S.C. § 115, reserve officers (other than flag officers), who serve on operational support orders for a cumulative period of active duty that exceeds 1,095 days in the previous 1,460 shall count against active end strength.
 Therefore, it is PERS-462 policy and practice to limit ADSW orders to no more than 365 days due to fiscal year (FY) appropriation restrictions.
 ADSW tours that extend beyond the end of the FY will require the submission of an extension request.

 Who arranges my travel to the NMPS?